Sasha Lalite (Entrepreneur | Business Consultant | Jewelry Designer | Philanthropist)

 What would you say to another woman who’s thinking about embracing entrepreneurship and is hesitant about it?

 - Celebrate your wins, even if they seem small.
 Give yourself a chance.
 Those are accomplishments.
-One day you will look back and think, ”I remember when the idea of starting my own business was just a seed, and look how it has grown.”
+One day you will look back and think, ”I remember when the idea of starting my own business was just a seed & terrified me, and look how it has grown.”

 What’s new and what should we look forward to from your brand?

-The SLJ Brand is looking to expand its client base to partner and collaborate with other businesses, stores, cultural institutions and associations.
+SLJ is also looking to expand its client base to partner and collaborate with other businesses, stores, cultural institutions and associations.
 This will allow us to do more customized orders for a wider clientele.
-SLJ is open to businesses and associations contacting us (contact us at SLJ@sashaljewels.com).
+SLJ is open to businesses and associations contacting us

 What specific group of people does your business impact and why did you choose to cater to market your products and services to this group?